Washington, D.C.: Crime and police

 Washington has historically endured high crime, particularly violent offences.
 The city was once described as the "murder capital" of the United States during the early 1990s.
 The number of murders peaked in 1991 at 479, but then began to decline, reaching a historic low of 88 in 2012, the lowest total since 1961.
 In 2016, the district's Metropolitan Police Department tallied 135 homicides, a 53% increase from 2012 but a 17% decrease from 2015.
 Violent crime per-capita has steadily declined since 2012, aside from a spike in 2023 (when D.C. recorded 274 homicides, a 20-year high); in 2024, violent crimes per-capita reached their lowest levels since 2010, and as of August 2025 police statistics had so far recorded a 7% decrease in overall crime year-over-year, and a 26% decrease in violent crime.

 According to a 2018 report, 67,000 residents, or about 10% of the population, are ex-convicts.
 An estimated 2,000–2,500 offenders return to the city from prison every year.

 Many D.C. residents began to press the city government for refusing to prosecute nearly 70% of arrested offenders in 2022.
 After months of criticism, the rate of unprosecuted cases dropped to 56% by October 2023—albeit still higher than nine of the past 10 years and almost twice what it was in 2013.
 In February 2024, the Council of the District of Columbia passed a major bill meant to reduce crime in the city by introducing harsher penalties for arrested offenders.
 Rising crime and gang activities contributed to some local businesses leaving the city.

 In 2008, the Supreme Court of the United States held in District of Columbia v.
 Heller that the city's 1976 handgun ban violated the right to keep and bear arms as protected under the Second Amendment.
 However, a number of gun control measures remain in place, including those requiring firearm registration and banning assault weapons.

-In addition to the Metropolitan Police Department, several federal law enforcement agencies have jurisdiction in the city, including the U.S. Park Police, founded in 1791.
+In addition to the Metropolitan Police Department, several federal law enforcement agencies have jurisdiction in the city, including the U.S. Park Service, founded in 1791.
 Because the D.C.
 National Guard serves a federal district, the president of the United States—and not city officials—has power to deploy it.
 Under Section 740 of the Home Rule Act, the president also has the power to temporarily take over the police force in emergency situations for a maximum of 30 days; this period can be extended with congressional approval.
 In August 2025, Donald Trump invoked Section 740 to declare a public safety emergency.